-As the penguin walks in water, it looks as if it is stomping its feet.
-Indeed another amusing photograph of a penguin that is endemic to Southern Africa.
-Due to its pink color around its eyebrows, it looks furious as if it quarreled with another penguin.
-The one wing is slightly ahead, while the other is somewhat behind.
+As the penguin walks in the water, it looks as if it is stomping its feet.
+Indeed another amusing bird photograph of a penguin that is endemic to Southern Africa.
+Due to the pink color around its eyebrows, it looks furious as if it quarreled with another penguin.
+One wing is slightly ahead, while the other is somewhat behind.
 That adds to the impression further that it is storming up that beach like it’s really angry.
-The penguin in the back is high tailing it out of there because it can’t deal with its friend’s mood at the moment!
+The penguin in the back is high-tailing it out of there because it can’t deal with its friend’s mood at the moment!
 Happy or not, but waddling funny on the beach.

 The African penguin, Spheniscus demersus, is endangered on the IUCN red list.

-Please, explore more of our wildlife photographs in our African penguin portfolio that have a resemblance to the ‘African Penguin Walks In Water.’
-Our wildlife photographs are for sale of license and photo prints.
+Explore more of our wildlife photographs in our African penguin portfolio that have a resemblance to the ‘African Penguin Walks In Water.’
+Our penguin photographs are for sale as stock photos and photo wall art prints.